Bruce Phillips

 4. Land system change (especially forests)

-5. Biogeochemical flows (nitrogen & phosphorus pollution)
+5. Biogeochemical flows (nitrogen and phosphorus pollution)

 • fertiliser runs off into rivers